lstudlo/Riverbank/public/IMAGE-ASSETS-README.md

    - Create a 1200x630px canvas
    - Design your social preview with:
      - "Riverbank" branding
-     - Tagline: "Cast Your Message into the Digital River"
+     - Tagline: "Bottle a thought.
+Let it drift."
      - Visual elements (water, bottles, etc.)
    - Export as PNG